Try our free 14-day challenge to heal your autoimmunity naturally

 Contents

-Reader Note: Although this article discusses natural antibiotic remedies, it is always important to consult with your health care practitioner before starting any new herbal supplements or medications.
+Reader Note: Although this article discusses natural antibiotic remedies, it is always important to consult with your health care provider before starting any new herbal supplements or medications.
 This article is not meant to replace a detailed evaluation and treatment plan.

 Several antimicrobial treatments that have been commonly used for hundreds of years are currently under medical review.
 As studies continue, researchers are finding scientific bases for some of these traditional remedies.
 Best of all, many natural antibiotics work in ways that make it unlikely pathogens will develop resistance to them.